-Child and forced labor in supply chains present serious and material risks to companies and industries.
-To help mitigate these risks, the U.S. Department of Labor presents Comply Chain: Business Tools for Labor Compliance in Global Supply Chains.
+Child and forced labour in supply chains present serious and material risks to companies and industries.
+To help mitigate these risks, the U.S. Department of Labour presents Comply Chain: Business Tools for Labour Compliance in Global Supply Chains.

-The Trafficking Victims Protection Reauthorization Act (TVPRA) of 2005 mandated ILAB to create a set of standards and practices to reduce forced and child labor in the production of goods.
+The Trafficking Victims Protection Reauthorization Act (TVPRA) of 2005 mandated ILAB to create a set of standards and practices to reduce forced and child labour in the production of goods.

 The app targets companies and industry groups seeking to develop robust social compliance systems for their global production.
 Comply Chain provides practical, step-by-step guidance on eight critical elements of social compliance, and is designed for companies that do not have a social compliance system in place or those needing to strengthen their existing systems.
 These eight critical elements of social compliance are: Engage Stakeholders and Partners; Assess Risks And Impacts; Develop a Code of Conduct; Communicate and Train across your Supply Chain; Monitor Compliance; Remediate Violations; Independent Review; and Report Performance.